 Tag Archives | picture wall ideas

 Picture walls are always a challenge.
 Getting the arrangement and spacing just right always takes careful calculation.
-In the past we’ve shown general Ways to Hang Picture Walls and I also walked through my planning for the Antique Print Picture Wall in our apartment after I purchased a set of six prints at auction.
-When we moved, I used the same prints to do a Kitchen Picture Wall.
+In the past we’ve shown general Ways to Hang Picture Walls.
+I also walked through my planning for the Antique Print Picture Wall in our apartment after I purchased a set of six fruit lithographs at auction.
+When we moved, I rearranged the same set of lithos on a Kitchen Picture Wall.

-One approach I had never considered is a 3D wall made by combing pictures with moldings or shallow shelves.
-This approach really brings a wall to life in a multimedia way.… Continue Reading
+One approach I had never considered is a 3D wall made by combing pictures with moldings or shallow shelves.… Continue Reading

 How I created a random looking, 14-piece group for my daughter’s new living room.